pipefunc/pipefunc/docs/source/concepts/caching.md

     # ... some computation ...
     return result

-# Enable caching for the entire pipeline using an LRU cache
+# Setting the caching for the pipeline to use a LRU cache
 pipeline = Pipeline([my_function, another_function], cache_type="lru", cache_kwargs={"max_size": 256})
 ```